mmp2/wxml21/README.md

 Tasks
 ========
 1. Generate artificial panel data (e.g. find a list of movies, books, and generate lists of preferences over them)
-    * make a set of movies, books, classes,theorems, foods.... that you all know 10-20
+    * make a set of movies, books, classes,theorems, foods.... that you all know n=10-20 _candidates/proposals_
-    * rank them; ask your friends to also rank them
+    * rank and rate them; ask your friends to do this too m=~10 _panelists_
+    * create a form for this
     * give them scores 1-9, with 9 being best.
-Scores can be decimal ??
+Only integer scores.
-    * ((come up with 2-4 criteria of quality; rank them on these criteria))
+    * ((come up with 2-4 criteria of quality; rank them on these criteria)) -- not now!
+    * upload the data (.csv for example) on github)
     * present the results to us
-3. Write software tools for measuring consensus
 4. Write code to visualize the data
+5. Learn to use tools to find consensus ranking (you may write yourselves some of the simpler ones)
+6. Write software tools for measuring consensus (this may be combined with 5.)
-5. Write code to visualize the consensus ranking [+data]
+7. Write code to visualize the consensus ranking [+data]
-6. Boostrap
+8. Bootstrap
-7. Tools to visualize the measures of consensus
+9. Tools to visualize the measures of consensus (this part may be mixed with previous ones)
-8. Incorporate the consensus ranking tools in the software base.
+10. Incorporate the consensus ranking tools in the software base.
-9. Write report
+11. Write report